mercadolibre/net-sdk/README.md

 m.AuthorizeAsync("the received code", "http://somecallbackurl");
 ```

-This method will set the `AccessToken` and a `RefreshToken` property on the `MeliCredentials` instance.
+This method will set the `AccessToken` and `RefreshToken` properties on the `MeliCredentials` instance.

-An access token authorizes your web application to act on behalf of a mercado libre user.
+An access token represent an authorization for your web application to act on behalf of a mercado libre user.

-The `RefreshToken` is only set if your application has the `offline_access` scope enabled.
+The `refresh token` is only set if your application has the `offline_access` scope enabled.

 At this stage your are ready to make call to the API on behalf of the user.